10 things to do in London in August

 - This festival is accessible for wheelchair users.

-- There is a platform and restrooms for people with disabilities.
+- There is a disabled access platform and toilets on the site.

-- How to get there: Clapham Common subway station, on the north line (Zone 2).
+- How to get there: Clapham Common tube station, on the Northern line (Zone 2).

 - Recommended for over 18s.